goeiebook/creativelab/narrative.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapsed.
 Then another.
 I revisited my application, and discovered it was [broken](https://www.creativelab5.com/s/puukkz).
 The animation didn't play correctly and the console showed an error.
 It looked terrible.
-Then I felt need to explain myself.
+I felt need to explain myself.
 Maybe I felt embarassed.
 I addressed a tweet [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
 A response arrived.

 ![the response][tweet]